-Northern populations, including the Siberian breeding birds, spend the winter in south-western U.S. and Mexico, while southern birds are resident.
-The populations in Mississippi and on Cuba are very small and threatened with extinction.
+Northern populations, including the Siberian breeding birds, spend the winter in south-western U.S. and Mexico, whereas the southern populations are resident.

 In Nebraska, researchers have found 10-million-year-old skeletal parts of a crane, very similar to the ones of the modern sandhill crane, but probably a different species.
 However, 2.5-million-year-old subfossils of sandhill cranes have been found, still making it one of the oldest living bird species today.

 The cranes are omnivorous, eating whatever they can find: roots and other vegetable matter, insects, mice, and eggs and young of birds.

 In later years, several Siberian wader species have declined drastically, mainly due to habitat destruction on their flyways between breeding and wintering grounds.
 In China, Korea, and Vietnam, huge areas of coastal shallow waters have been converted into shrimp farms, salt pans, or fields – areas, which the migrating waders were dependent on for fattening up, before continuing to their breeding grounds.

 Many waders are now in a poor condition, when they arrive in Arctic Siberia, which means that they produce fewer young – or simply skip breeding.
 Thus, production of chicks has plummeted in many species, and one species, the spoon-billed sandpiper (Eurynorhynchus pygmeus), is critically endangered, with less than a hundred breeding pairs.

 Under these circumstances, marauding sandhill cranes really make a difference, and the beautiful birds have become a threat to Siberian breeding waders.